About the Author

 He took some writing courses at the well-known Iowa Writer's

-wrote articles for The Daily Iowan, the university newspaper, but
+wrote articles for The Daily Iowan, the university newspaper, but didn't get

-American involved in the tiny paper, later worked for Newsday
+in the tiny paper, later worked for Newsday newspaper on Long Island, and also

-newspaper on Long Island, and also won a Pulitzer Prize.
+won a Pulitzer Prize.

 What about the Pulitzer Prize and the journalism?